Friday, March 30, 2012

 Wednesday, March 28, 2012

-Legend of Korra review
+Legend of Korra Review

 Avatar: the Last Airbender is widely considered to be one of the best cartoons of the last ten years.
 The thing took the epic storytelling and animation of Japanese cartoons and combined them with the American ability to write a plot that makes sense.
 Characters colorful enough for kids but deep enough for adults made us fall in love with an intriguing world of Asian fantasy.
-With something this popular it's inevatable that someone will try to milk it for even more money and fame after it's ending.
+With something this popular it's inevitable that someone will try to milk it for even more money and fame after it's ending.
 Avatar took a hit when Shaymalan created a disastrous live action movie that nearly ended the franchise on it's own, so when it was announced that a new series was in the works I cringed as visions of Land Before Time films flashed through my mind.
 Then the marketing machine started up, baiting us with images and story ideas that turned me and my friends into slavering fans months before the premier.
 Probably their most brilliant ploy was saying that if they could get 100,000 likes by last week they would release the first two episodes early.
 Thanks to the fans, including this site, we got it.
 So, was it worth the hype?

 Yes, yes it was.